 How Long Do Fleas Live in Soapy Water?

 Once the fleas are submerged in soapy water, it is a matter of just 5-10 minutes for them to die.

 If you have a small-sized dog, take a bucket of water.
 The amount of water should be such that your pet can be submerged until the neck.
 Now, add dish soap in the ratio of two to three teaspoons per liter of water.
 Hold your pooch there for 2-3 minutes.
 Then, take your pet out and again submerge him/her for the same amount of time.
 Repeat this step 3-5 times.

-Next, apply an antiflea shampoo on your dog and wash him thoroughly with lukewarm water.
+Next, apply an antiflea shampoo (paid link) on your dog and wash him thoroughly with lukewarm water.
 Be sure to remove all the soap because soap itself can cause itching.
 Once it is done, allow your canine friend to dry.
 Make sure that your pet doesn’t play in grass or mud while wet.
 You can also use a hair drier to dry your pup.
 The heat of the hair drier can also kill the remaining fleas.

 In the case of large dogs, this method fails because holding a large dog in water for 2-3 minutes is like squeezing water from a stone.
 Therfore, you will need food-grade diatomaceous earth to kill fleas.
 Sprinkle some of it on your dog’s coat and leave it for a few hours.
 Then, use a dog flea comb and remove all the dead fleas.

 If you catch any living flea, squish it immediately using tissue paper.
-Food grade diatomaceous earth is safe for both humans and pets.
+Food grade diatomaceous earth (paid link) is safe for both humans and pets.
 Therefore, you won’t need to worry about your dog’s health.
 However, avoid using any other type of diatomaceous earth because veterinarians prohibit its use.

 Can I Flush Fleas Down the Toilet?